 So in closing…

 How would a capitalist society take care of people in need?
 In short… just as we currently do… not very well.
-In a truly capitalist society, without the government playing robin hood… well all evidence suggest it would work much better.
+In a truly capitalist society, without the government playing robin hood… well all evidence suggests it would work much better.

 Without the government, costs would go down, service would go up and freedom would prevail over force.
 It wouldn’t be utopia, because utopia doesn’t exist.